Slam Tilt: Legacy

 A 3D version of Slam Tilt titled SlamTilt Resurrection was released in 1999 for Windows.
 The revision was developed by Ganymede Technologies and published in Europe by 21st Century Entertainment.
-In the United States, the game was republished as a budget title by Cardoza Entertainment under the title Avery Cardoza's Slam Tilt Pinball.
+In the United States, the game was republished as a budget title by Cardoza Entertainment under the name Avery Cardoza's Slam Tilt Pinball.

-SlamTilt Resurrection only includes the 'Night of the Demon' and 'The Pirate' tables in the original game.
+SlamTilt Resurrection only includes the 'Night of the Demon' and 'The Pirate' tables from the original game.
 These tables are fully redesigned, except for the scoring and layout, with 3D high-resolution graphics at screen resolutions for up to 1600x1200 with 32-bit colors and overhauled ball physics.